 Portugal Golden Visa statistics show that, in terms of top residency-by-investment programs, Portugal is recognized as offering the best program in the world.
 The reasons for the program’s success are multiple.
 Portugal is one of the best European countries for expats due to its outstanding quality of life, excellent weather, and freedom.

-In addition, the program offers several attractive investment routes suiting various investment goals — such as purchasing real estate, investing in venture capital, research, or an existing business.
+While purchasing real estate properties is no longer eligible for the scheme, the Golden Visa program still offers several attractive investment routes suiting various investment goals.
+Some of the attractive Golden Visa investment routes that remain include investing in venture capital, research, or an existing business.

 Golden Visa Delays Causing Applicants to Take SEF to Court to Speed Up the Process